pixelcluster/VulkanEnumClasses/README.md

 - CMake 3.15 or higher
 - Vulkan SDK 1.2.135 or higher, alternatively a valid vk.xml file
 # Installing

+### Submodules
+The dependencies folder contains submodules that are needed for generating the source files.
+To clone the submodules, either clone with `--recursive` or use `git submodule update --init` after cloning.

+### Generating
 Prefer using the CMake GUI or IDE integrations over the command line when generating the project for easier access to the generation options.
+To generate the header file, configure the CMake project and build it.

 ### Generated header location